 The Fort Apache Hotshot Program was the first nationally funded all-Native American hotshot crew in the country.
 Starting out as a Type 2 hand crew in March 1982, the crew developed a strong reputation for consistently providing outstanding performance on the fireline.
 This performance caught the eye of several incident management teams who suggested to BIA leadership to develop a Hotshot crew from these firefighters.

-The first Fort Apache Superintendent was Gibson Pinal, who served on the crew from 1982 to 1983, In 1985, Varnell Gatewood led the crew through its Type 1 trainee status, and in 1985, he handed the feather to a new superintendent, Ralph Thomas, who was the first Superintendent to manage the newly certified IHC.
-Through the leadership and guidance of Thomas, the crew earned a reputation for being a tough and highly skilled handcrew.
-Through the years, the crew saw plenty of activity throughout the country.
-The most memorable was the summer of 1988 during the Yellowstone fires, in which the Crew worked three 30-day assignments, all in Yellowstone National Park.
+The first Fort Apache Superintendent was Gibson Pinal, who served on the crew from 1982 to 1983.
+In 1985, Varnell Gatewood led the crew through its Type 1 trainee status, and in 1985, he handed the feather to Ralph Thomas, the first superintendent to manage the newly certified IHC.
+Through Thomas’ leadership and guidance, the crew earned a reputation for being a tough and highly skilled hand crew.
+Throughout the years, the crew saw plenty of activity throughout the country.
+The most memorable was the summer of 1988 during the Yellowstone fires, during which the crew worked three 30-day assignments, all in Yellowstone National Park.
 In 2002 they received recognition for their outstanding efforts that stopped the Rodeo-Chediski Fire from jumping containment lines that would have done great damage to the Show Low and Pinetop communities in Arizona.

 The late Rick Lupe, a crewmember since 1978, was the Superintendent from 1992-2001.
 In 2003, a year after he transferred to the Fort Apache Fuels Management Department, he was fatally injured in a prescribed burn incident.

 - 2003-2006: Dan Philbin

 - 1992-2001: Rick Lupe

 - 1985-1992: Ralph Thomas

 - 1982-1983: Gibson Pinal